 “Data mining must be driven by the fraud scenario versus the data mining routine.”– Leonard Vona

 You can’t audit what you don’t understand.
 Databases exist to help make decisions.
 The first time you work with a data file, familiarize yourself with the data including the underlying business processes representing that data.
-The goal is to test business facts you believe to be true against the data to gain assurance that the data is accurate.
-Normalize and harmonize the data – if you identify discrepancies, determine the reasons why the exist.
+The goal is to test business facts you believe to be true against the data to gain assurance about its accuracy.
+Normalize and harmonize the data – if you identify discrepancies, determine why they exist.

 One of the greatest impediments to fraud data mining is the identification and extraction of the data from the IT environment.
 While CaseWare IDEA® can be used to convert the data format, you must also consider storage capacity, table identification, data location and IT cooperation to build an effective data mining environment.
 Some cleanup of the data may be necessary: